Your section needs to pick two of its

 Make sure that you understand the requirements for the mockup review.

 Read and think about the sketch model review feedback that you received by email

 from instructors.
-All instructors assigned to give you feedback will have done so by noon on Tuesday.
+All instructors assigned to give you feedback will have done so Tuesday morning.

 For your section:

 Your tool officer should organize a team area cleanup before your lab session, so that your workspace is in good shape for continuing work this week.